The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 In the area of continuing surgical abortions during COVID-19 restrictions, the arguments of the abortion industry make no sense, are not consistent, and they clearly believe they are above the law.

-The notion of spending trillions of dollars and upheaving life as we know it towards the goal of saving as many lives as possible, especially the vulnerable (which I do fully support), does not balance with the simultaneous act of ignoring 66,150 abortions.
+The notion of spending trillions of dollars and upheaving life as we know it towards saving as many lives as possible, especially the vulnerable (which I do fully support), does not balance the simultaneous act of ignoring 66,150 abortions.

 …unless you somehow fully believe that a baby in the womb is not life at all.